 - Add water to a large pot and put over high heat to bring to a boil for the pasta.
 Preheat oven to 425F.

-- Add water to an electric kettle and turn on.
-Once boiling, pour water over cashews for soaking.
-Let them soak at least 5 minutes.
+- Soak cashews: pour boiling water over cashews in a bowl Let them soak at least 5 minutes.

 - Add tomato paste, Italian seasoning, salt and garlic powder to the cooked onions in the skillet.
 Turn to low heat.

 - Once tomato paste is well incorporated in the onions, add the can of tomato puree and balsamic vinegar.
+Add cooked lentils to pasta sauce.
 Stir well and cook over very low heat.

 - When water is boiling for pasta, add pinch of salt and the pasta.
 Cook for 1-2 minutes less than what the instructions on the box indicate.

-- While pasta is cooking, drain the cashews and add cashews, fresh water, salt and garlic powder to blender.
+- Make the cashew sauce: drain the cashews from the soaking liquid.
+Add cashews, fresh water, salt and garlic powder to blender.
 Blend on high 1-2 minutes.

-- Spoon 2-3 large spoonfuls of pasta sauce into the bottom of the casserole dish.
+- Spoon 2-3 large spoonful's of pasta sauce into the bottom of an 8×8 casserole dish.
 Next add the cooked pasta and the rest of the pasta sauce on top.
 Stir well.

 - Once all the pasta is coated in sauce, flatten down the pasta in the casserole dish.
 Pour the cashew cream over top and smooth out with back of a spoon or spatula.